Skip to content

 Wilson Blade 98 18/20 CV tested!

-The new Wilson Blade racket family for 2017 is already here!
+The new Wilson Blade racket family for 2017 is here!
 We have the Wilson Blade 98 18/20 CV fixed for you tested .
-This version of the well-known Blade also maintains a great mix of control and power, but feels slightly more comfortable thanks to the new Countervail technology.
+This version of the well-known Blade also remains a great mix of control and power, but feels a bit more comfortable due to the new Countervail technology.
 Read more…

 Tested racket: